 — Aaron, lacemaker, married Sarah Hawley in 1873.
 She had a home at 7 Burr Lane, was the daughter of labourer William and Elizabeth (nee Greasby), and had given birth to two illegitimate children.
 The surviving child, Matthew, took his mother’s maiden name while living with his maternal grandparents before adopting the Baker surname when he eventually went to live with his mother and step-father.

-— Mary Hannah was born in 1849 and married Sandiacre-born coalminer John Pritchett in September 1870.
+— Mary Hannah was born in 1849 and married Sandiacre-born coalminer John Pritchett on September 11th, 1870.
 She had spent her childhood in Chapel Street and at the end of the century she was back there, at number 140, where she had lived for nearly 20 years.

-— Elizabeth married collier Samuel Robinson, son of Belper Street lacemaker Solomon and Ann (nee Rigley) in October 1871.
+— Elizabeth married collier Samuel Robinson, son of Belper Street lacemaker Solomon and Ann (nee Rigley) on October 15th, 1871.

 — Lacemaker son Arthur left Ilkeston in the 1870’s to work in the Yorkshire coal industry.